 In order to install KIF, you’ll need to link the

 libKIF static library directly to your app.
-Also, there is readily available example for Swift under KIF repository.
+Also, there is a readily available example for Swift under the KIF repository.

 Working on Xcode